Foods To Avoid With Psoriasis

 Avoid Leftover Foods

-Does this look like your refrigerator?
-Here is a problem I see with many who come to see me in my clinic about their psoriasis, they eat for lunch what they had leftover from dinner the day previously.
+Does your refrigerator often contain left-over foods from the day before?
+Here is a problem I see with some who came to see me in my clinic about their psoriasis, they ate for lunch what they had leftover from dinner the day before.
 Don’t make the mistake of cooking food for dinner, and then placing it in the refrigerator after covering it with plastic-film, or placing it in a container with a lid ready for reheating the next day.
 Molds grow in leftover refrigerated food.